Quinci135/DisableOnJoin/README.md

 # DisableOnJoin
-Prevents some exploits from switching dimensions in ssc.
+Prevents some exploits from switching dimensions in ssc and logout/login.
-5 seconds after joining, logged in player is disabled, animation canceled, and their ssc inventory is loaded in.
 #### Players with ban permissions are exempt from this